expfactory/expfactory/docs/0-index.md

 docker run -p 80:80 vanessa/expfactory-experiments start
 ```

-If you want a more gentle introduction, start with reading some [background](https://expfactory.github.io/expfactory/generate#background) on containers and why the Experiment Factory exists in the first place.
+If you want a more gentle introduction, start with reading some [background](pages/0-background.md) on containers and why the Experiment Factory exists in the first place.
 Then move on to our quick start to [generate](https://expfactory.github.io/expfactory/generate#quick-start) your own experiment container.
 Please [give feedback](https://www.github.com/expfactory/expfactory/issues) about your needs to further develop the software.
 The [library](https://expfactory.github.io/experiments/) will show you a selection to choose from, including all experiments, surveys, and games migrated from [the legacy Expfactory](https://www.github.com/expfactory/expfactory-experiments).
 If you have web-based experiments to contribute, please [reach out](https://www.github.com/expfactory/expfactory/issues)!
 Your contributions and feedback are greatly appreciated!

 ## User Guide

- - [Background](https://expfactory.github.io/expfactory/generate#background) for a gentle introduction to containers before the quick start.
+ - [Background](pages/0-background.md) for a gentle introduction to containers before the quick start.
- - [Building](pages/1-generate.md) (the quick start) means your battery means creating and configuring your image.
+ - [Generate](pages/1-generate.md) quick starts to generating containers.
+ - [Customize](pages/2-customize.md) customize container and runtime variables, the database, and other settings.
- - [Using](pages/2-usage.md) an experiment factory container.
+ - [Usage](pages/3-usage.md) of an experiment factory container.
- - [Contribute](pages/3-contribute.md) an experiment to the [library](https://www.github.com/expfactory/experiments) for others to use.
+ - [Contribute](pages/4-contribute.md) an experiment to the [library](https://www.github.com/expfactory/experiments) for others to use.
- - [Integrations](pages/4-integrations.md) including automated experiment testing robots, generators, and third party tools.
+ - [Integrations](pages/5-integrations.md) including automated experiment testing robots, generators, and third party tools.

 ## Library